PhilEllis/Splash_Swim_School/TESTING.md

 <a name="#html"></a>
 ## HTML5 validator
-each file tested individually not utulising the page source due to the fact the templating in the nav was throwing off the error reports.
+each file tested either by URL or individually utulising the page source for those files protected by login.

-- base.html - Testing by copying content of html over from the html file directly.
-Only warnings received due to static urls and templating.
-- index.html - Passed using HTML from View Page Source to remove Jinja Templating and Statci urls (flags up issues with the nav which is inherited from the base - no issues with these elements when testing the Nav).
+- index.html - Passed - No errors or warnings to show.
-- level1.html - Passed using HTML only - only warnings created when picking up static urls and templating logic.
+- level1.html - Passed - No errors or warnings to show.
-- level2.html - Passed using HTML only - only warnings created when picking up static urls and templating logic.
+- level2.html - Passed - No errors or warnings to show.
-- level3.html - Passed using HTML only - only warnings created when picking up static urls and templating logic.
+- level3.html - Passed - No errors or warnings to show.
-- level4.html - Passed using HTML only - only warnings created when picking up static urls and templating logic.
+- level4.html - Passed - No errors or warnings to show.
-- bag.html - Passed using HTML only - only warnings created when picking up static urls and templating logic.
+- bag.html - Passed - No errors or warnings to show.
-- checkout.html - Passed using HTML only - only warnings created when picking up static urls and templating logic.
+- checkout.html - Passed - No errors or warnings to show.
-- checkout_success.html - Passed using HTML only - only warnings created when picking up static urls and templating logic.
+- checkout_success.html - Passed - No errors or warnings to show.
-- profile.html - Passed using HTML only - only warnings created when picking up static urls and templating logic.
+- profile.html - Passed - No errors or warnings to show.
-- update_child_profile - Passed using HTML only - only warnings created when picking up static urls and templating logic.
+- update_child_profile - Passed - No errors or warnings to show.
+- 404.html - Passed - No errors or warnings to show.
+- 500.html - Passed - No errors or warnings to show.

 <a name="#js"></a>